mantidproject/mantid/dev-docs/source/Testing/MuonAnalysis_test_guides/Muon_Analysis_PSI.rst

 - Change the plot back to ``Asymmetry``
 - Change the ``Background`` to ``Manual``
 - Untick the ``Apply parameter change to all domains``
-- Change some of the background values
+- Change some of the background values, but leave some as they are
 - Go to the **Home** tab
 - Tick the ``Time Zero`` box
 - The plots that you changed will drift away from zero at large times